antvis/G2/site/docs/manual/extra-topics/ssr.en.md

 });
 ```

 Then, proceed to create a G2 Chart as usual by providing the previously created canvas and container.
-For more details, refer to the documentation under [getting started](/manual/introduction/getting-started)：
+For more details, refer to the documentation under [quick start](/manual/quick-start)：

 ```js
 const { Chart } = require('@antv/g2');